gmihaylov/netsuite-chatgpt-chat/README.md

 - Even if you log out from NetSuite and log in again on the other day, your conversation will be preserved, and you can ask what you asked previously.

 ![App Screenshot](screenshots/screenshot10.png)
 - History of previous conversation is preserved in the Script Folder in format UserID.json.
-You can delete previous conversation by deleting JSON file.
+You can delete previous conversation by deleting the JSON file.

 ![App Screenshot](screenshots/screenshot11.png)